rubin55/well-frameworks/README.md

 Next to a few well-known frameworks, I will opt to code "sans-framework" in at least a few languages.
-The goal of that is to actually get a feel of what it means to do it yourself as opposed to letting a framework do the heavy- lifting for you (how heavy is that lifting anyway).
+The goal of that is to actually get a feel of what it means to do it yourself as opposed to letting a framework do the heavy-lifting for you (how heavy is that lifting anyway).

 In short, the goal is to use the framework or the standard library of a given language to implement the the functional specification defined below.